 When truckers are killed or injured, it’s most commonly because of poor working conditions, the mistakes of other drivers on the road, or both.
 Regardless of the cause, it’s a tragic event that should always prompt further investigation.

 Truckers make up only a minority of the victims of trucking accidents, however.
 Members of the general public are constantly exposed to the danger of big rig accidents at the hands of companies like US Foods.
+If you’ve been injured in a trucking accident, it’s important to consult experienced truck accident attorneys in Atlanta who can provide the legal support you need.

 This year in Minnesota, a US Foods truck making a right turn collided with a cyclist, crushing the bicycle under its wheel.
 The cyclist is expected to survive but was rushed to the hospital in critical condition.
 A couple years previously, in Pennsylvania, a US Foods truck struck a car in the course of a multi-vehicle collision, trapping one man who later died of his injuries.
 Three other people required hospital treatment, including the driver of the car.
 Reporters described her condition at the time as “fighting for her life.”